 Ray is Professor of Systems, The Open University, UK and a Director of the Systemic Development Institute Australia.
 He has made significant research contributions with practical application in fields of systemic governance, environmental decision making, natural resource management, and agricultural/food systems.
 His interests include: Where do people and their social needs fit within economics?
 How can local governance work for local people?

 Irene Kelly, Member

-Irene is the vice president of the Knox Environment Society.
+Irene is a member of the Knox Environment Society Committee.
 She is a co-founder of the Knox Gardens for Wildlife Program and is a strong community champion and mentor for the network.

 Anne Makhijani, Member

 Anne is a community member with a strong commitment to nature conservation and biodiversity.
 She volunteers in many community groups and Council initiatives in the Whitehorse area.
 Anne is passionate about the potential and scope that habitat improvement on private land can make for biodiversity.
 This has driven her interest in Gardens for Wildlife Victoria and her role in helping to establish Whitehorse Gardens for Wildlife.

 Ricardo is the Environmental Systems Manager at the Royal Botanic Gardens Victoria.
 Starting his career in local government, he has worked in the field of conservation and land management for over 18 years.
 Ricardo believes that we cannot rely only on government agencies and protected areas to conserve species.
 To prevent the current extinction crisis, we must become enamoured with nature and create habitats in our own gardens, linking patches of bushland habitat that are currently fragmented by the urban and rural environment.